Namdataa/Build_RecommendSystem/README.md

 # (Phase 1): Extract - Transform - Load (ETL)
 ![image](https://github.com/user-attachments/assets/fea2986f-cb09-4555-bf89-28dba5949a44)

-**ETL Project and Data Search Application** we will get data from the largest job website in Vietnam: https://www.vietnamworks.com/
+**RECOMMEND SYSTEM** we will get data from the largest job website in Vietnam: https://www.vietnamworks.com/
 ## Extraction Data:
 - I accessed each link of each job on the website:
   + Then went to each link and got the detailed information of each job